invesdwin/invesdwin-context-python/README.md

 # invesdwin-context-python
 Integrate python functionality with these modules for the [invesdwin-context](https://github.com/invesdwin/invesdwin-context) module system.
-All modules provide unified bidirectional communication between Java and python.
+All integration modules provide unified bidirectional communication between Java and python.
 That way you can switch the python provider without having to change your script implementation or integration.
 See test cases for examples on how to imlement your script integrations.

 ## Maven